 Authorization for other external use of the University's computing resources by outside organizations or individuals requires written approval of the President, and will be granted only when that use is determined to further the University's mission.

 Another person may not use an account assigned to an individual.
 Faculty, students and staff are individually responsible for the proper use of their accounts, including proper password protection and appropriate use of computing resources.

 Users of University computing resources, including microcomputers, workstations, printers, or other public facilities must show identification upon request by members of the Lincoln University Department of Public Safety, ITS staff, or any other authorized University official.

 All use of University computers and networks must be consistent with all contractual obligations of the University, including limitations defined in software and other licensing agreements

 Users shall observe all applicable policies of external data networks when using such networks, including sites visited via the Internet.

-Users must allow OIT personnel access to data files kept on OIT systems for the purpose of systems backups or diagnosing systems problems, including rules violations.
+Users must allow ITS personnel access to data files kept on ITS systems for the purpose of systems backups or diagnosing systems problems, including rules violations.